Why Senior Living Needs to Plan for Wi-Fi and the Digital Transformation

 That astounding growth projection for the aging U.S. populations not only presents a challenge for CCRCs, but also an interesting investment opportunity in new technology.
 We are talking about the technology that gives streamlined medical information for care givers, a better quality of life for seniors, and a greater peace of mind for loved ones.

-Many luxury CCRCs are realizing an expectation to deliver digital services, not only to enhance the experience, but also captivates a delaying market.
+Many luxury CCRCs are realizing an expectation to deliver digital services, not only to enhance the experience, but also to captivate a delaying market.
 Due to innovative technology in home assistance, such as Amazon’s Alexa, seniors are staying in their homes longer, which is leading to extreme social isolation.

 As we all know, isolation can increase risks of mental health issues including depression, dementia, social anxiety, and low self-esteem.
 No matter your extroversion or personality, humans are social creatures who need human contact to thrive!
 In the end, this will lead to nurses and assistants having to deal with more mental health issues when these adults finally reach their facilities.